uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 To create a cluster, a user has to enter its name.

-Every detail about the cluster is saved into corresponding database tables (e.g. `susecluster`).
+The general details about the cluster (e.g. name) are saved into corresponding database tables (e.g. `susecluster`).
+Every other cluster-specific details (depending on the cluster provider) can be saved in dynamic JSON schemas that can be optionally versioned in a git repository.

 API support for all the activities described below should be implemented as well as front-end support.

+A new system group will be created for all the nodes that constitute the cluster.
+A new role: "Cluster Administrator" will be created.
+This is the same as the "Image Administrator" Uyuni/SUSE Manager currently has for containers and OS images.
+Along with root users of Uyuni/SUSE Manager, Cluster Administrator can create, deploy and manage a cluster.
+All the other users without this role cannot see the nodes of the cluster unless they are made System Group Administrators.

 #### Cluster requirements